Highest military ranks: Admiral of the Navy

 George Dewey was promoted to the U.S. rank of admiral of the Navy on March 24, 1903, with effect from March 2, 1899.
 In 1944 the Navy Department declared Dewey's rank to be senior to the then newly created five-star rank of fleet admiral.

 During the preparations for the invasion of Japan, a proposal was raised by the Navy Department to appoint Chester Nimitz to the rank of admiral of the Navy, or grant him some equivalent rank.
 The proposal, however, was dropped after the Japanese surrender.

 General of the Armies of the United States

 John Pershing was promoted to "General of the Armies" in 1919, from what was then the highest rank, the four-star rank of general.
 Under the regulations of the time, he was permitted to choose his insignia, and he chose four gold stars, in contrast to the four silver stars used by U.S. general and admiral rank insignia.

 In 1976, as part of the American Bicentennial celebrations, a joint resolution of the U.S. Congress stated that "it is considered fitting and proper that no officer of the United States Army should outrank Lieutenant General George Washington".
 Hence, it was resolved that "the grade of General of the Armies of the United States (be) established" and George Washington be posthumously appointed to this grade.
+President Ulysses S. Grant, who served as a general in the American Civil War prior to his presidency, was also posthumously promoted to this rank on 23 December 2022, the bicentenary of his birth.